*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

-The Black truffle (scientific name Tuber melanosporum), unlike many other species of mushroom, is completely subterranean which means that it naturally grows underneath the earth’s surface.
-This makes it similar to the Poria mushroom described elsewhere.
+Black truffles (scientific name Tuber melanosporum), unlike many other species of mushroom, are completely subterranean which means that they naturally grow underneath the earth’s surface.
+This makes them similar to the Poria mushroom described elsewhere.

 They are perhaps the most highly valued mushroom by chefs and gourmets; according to French texts circa the 1700s, the French gastronome Jean Anthelme Brillat-Savarin was the first culinary expert to call truffles as “the diamond of the kitchen”.
 Today, they are a popular delicacy in French, Spanish, Italian, Croatian, and Middle Eastern cuisine.

-Black truffle mushrooms grow natively in Central Europe and Mediterranean regions, although they can also be found in New Zealand and the U.S. on a smaller scale.
+Black truffle mushrooms grow natively in Central Europe and Mediterranean regions, although they also grow in New Zealand and the U.S. on a smaller scale.
 Perhaps the most distinguished region where black truffles grow on a large scale and are then exported to other countries is the Perigord district of Southwestern France.

 Black truffles are usually spotted just beneath the roots of oak, birch, fir, and hazelnut trees in moist soil conditions.